Execution of Louis XVI: Henry Essex Edgeworth

-Edgeworth, Louis' Irish confessor, wrote in his memoirs:
+Edgeworth, Louis's Irish confessor, wrote in his memoirs:

 The path leading to the scaffold was extremely rough and difficult to pass; the King was obliged to lean on my arm, and from the slowness with which he proceeded, I feared for a moment that his courage might fail; but what was my astonishment, when arrived at the last step, I felt that he suddenly let go my arm, and I saw him cross with a firm foot the breadth of the whole scaffold; silence, by his look alone, fifteen or twenty drums that were placed opposite to me; and in a voice so loud, that it must have been heard at the Pont Tournant, I heard him pronounce distinctly these memorable words: "I die innocent of all the crimes laid to my charge; I Pardon those who have occasioned my death; and I pray to God that the blood you are going to shed may never be visited on France."

-Charles-Henri Sanson
+Charles-Henri Sanson's account

+On the eve of the execution, Charles-Henri Sanson appears to have been deeply concerned about the events that were to follow.
+According to the later Memoirs of Sanson, Charles-Henri Sanson expected an attempt to rescue Louis XVI during the journey to the scaffold.
+He reportedly received anonymous letters warning that royalists intended to free the King and threatening him with death should he obstruct the attempt.
+Although no rescue was attempted, Sanson was accompanied by his brothers Louis-Cyr-Charlemagne and Martin, who were heavily armed.

-The executioner Charles-Henri Sanson responded to the story by offering his own version of events in a letter dated 20 February 1793.
-The account of Sanson states:
+Sanson responded to reports that Louis XVI had resisted the execution by publishing his own account in a letter dated 20 February 1793.
+Historian Reising argues that the letter reflects more than a factual account of the execution.
+She interprets Sanson's emphasis on Louis XVI's composure, innocence and religious conviction and relates them to the influence of Cesare Beccaria's ideas on justice and punishment.
+In the autograph letter Sanson wrote: